hilton/hilton.github.com/blog/_posts/2025-11-18-inventory-management.md

 Going through the list required a consistent space for every stock item, and new rules.

 {:start="3"}
-1. Store each product in a consistent location in the storeroom
+1. Store each product in a consistent location in the storeroom.
-2. Don’t run out of space in the storeroom
+2. Don’t run out of space on any storeroom shelf.

 I recorded each stock item’s **shelf** location, using spreadsheet-style column-row references: